|

 1995 FIGGY DUFF, NL - A RETROSPECTIVE 1974 - 1993

-1996 JEAN-PAUL LOYER,d.
+1996 JEAN-PAUL LOYER, d.
 QC - OJNAB

 1997 LA BOTTINE SOURIANTE, QC - EN SPECTACLE

-& JACKIE WASHINGTON, d.
-ON - MIDNIGHT - CHOO CHOO (TIE)
+1998 TESS LEBLANC, QC - TESS -- JACKIE WASHINGTON, ON - MIDNIGHT - CHOO CHOO

 1999 BLACKIE & RODEO KINGS, ON - KINGS OF LOVE